intermernet/watchdog/README.md

 `watchdog -task="shutdown now" -time=30m -port=1337 -onetime=true -reseturl=/r3537/` will run the server on TCP/IP port 1337, will shutdown the server in 30 minutes if not accessed at `http://localhost:1337/r3537/` to reset the timer.
 The program will exit after the timer expires.
 Accessing the reset URL will present the timer and task information.
 Accessing the restart URL will return a `404: Not Found` error, and will have no function.

 `watchdog -task="wakeonlan 73:37:de:ad:be:ef" -time=48h -proxyurl=http://www.google.com/` will run the server on TCP/IP port 8080, will wake the computer with the specified MAC address in 2 days if not accessed at `http://localhost:8080/reset/` to reset the timer.
 The timer can be restarted after it expires by accessing `http://localhost:8080/restart/` .
-Accessing either URL will redirect to the url specified by `-proxyurl`, but will still reset or restart the timer.
+Accessing either URL will redirect to the URL specified by `-proxyurl`, but will still reset or restart the timer.